-3.4 Stage 4 - Contacting the Department for Education (DfE)
+3.4 Stage 4 - Contacting the Education Skills Funding Agency

-If the complainant is unsatisfied with the outcome of the school's complaints procedure, they can refer their complaint to the DfE.
-The DfE will check whether the complaint has been dealt with properly by the school.
-The will not overturn a school's decision about a complaint.
+If the complainant is unsatisfied with the outcome of the school's complaints procedure, they can refer their complaint to the ESFA.
+The ESFA will check whether the complaint has been dealt with properly by the school.
+The ESFA will not overturn a school's decision about a complaint.
 However, it will intervene if a school or a trust has:

-- o Breached a clause in its funding agreement - o Failed to act in line with its duties under education law - Acted (or is proposing to act) unreasonably when exercising its function
+- o Breached a clause in its funding agreement - o Failed to act in line with its duties under education law - o Acted (or is proposing to act) unreasonably when exercising its function

-If the school did not deal with the complaint properly, it will be asked to re-investigate the complaint.
+If the school did not deal with the complaint properly, it will be asked to reinvestigate the complaint.
 If the school's complaints procedure is found to not meet regulations, the school will be asked to correct its procedure accordingly.